Strategy: The Apostolic Cycle

 Baptize New Believers

-Incorporate New Believers in Communities
+Incorporate New Believers into Churches

 Take the Lord’s Supper (ideally in the context of fellowship meals)